t-h2o/robot-self-balancing/README.md

 # robot-self-balancing

+--  INTRODUCTION  --

-A robot self balancing made in ETML
+A robot self balancing made in ETML (swiss school in Lausanne) Was my project of the end of my CFC automaticien (formation of 4 years)